k-danis/mixedMessage/README.md

 # mixedMessage
-codecademy project
-** press the button and learn about your favorite icons**
+codecademy project <br> press the button and learn about your favorite icons